opf/openproject/docs/operations/migrating/packaged/postgresql-migration.md

 # mysql2://user:password@localhost:3306/dbname
 ```

+This will be used later by the migration script.

 ## Configuring OpenProject to use the PostgreSQL database

-Form the `DATABASE_URL` string to match your entered password and pass it to the openproject configuration.
-The following command also exports it to the current shell as `POSTGRES_DATABASE_URL`
+Form the `DATABASE_URL` string to match your selected password and add it to the openproject configuration:

 ```bash
 openproject config:set DATABASE_URL="postgresql://openproject:<PASSWORD>@localhost/openproject"